The Canadian Election 2025: Sound Economics Versus the Sound of Words

 "I kind of envy Justin," Ms. Carlyle mused.
 "He gets to move on, but I'm going to stay right where I am and my life's going to be just as unfulfilling, whether it's Carney or Poilievre in power."

-"Sure," Mr. Starkers added, "in a year I'll be blaming Poilievre for everything that's wrong with my life.
+"Sure," Mr. Starkey added, "in a year I'll be blaming Poilievre for everything that's wrong with my life.
 But with Trudeau, it was just nice to be able to blame someone from Quebec."

 "And since we're being honest," Mr. Scruggs finished, "I must confess that if I was allowed to make love to a man, it would be Justin Trudeau."